official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-1.md

 end of the first Gulf Conflict.

-[^164] Public hearing, 18 January 2010, page 17.
+[^164]: Public hearing, 18 January 2010, page 17.
-[^165] Minute Bloomfield to Prentice, 10 December 2001, ‘Counter-Terrorism: Phase Two: Country CT [^166] Letter Manning to McDonald, 11 December 2001, ‘Call by Colin Powell on the Prime Minister:
+[^165]: Minute Bloomfield to Prentice, 10 December 2001, ‘Counter-Terrorism: Phase Two: Country CT
+[^166]: Letter Manning to McDonald, 11 December 2001, ‘Call by Colin Powell on the Prime Minister:
-[^167] Email Cabinet Office [junior official] to Hammond, 23 June 2014, ‘BB8 issues’.
+[^167]: Email Cabinet Office [junior official] to Hammond, 23 June 2014, ‘BB8 issues’.
-[^168] Public hearing, 21 January 2011, pages 34-35.
+[^168]: Public hearing, 21 January 2011, pages 34-35.

 372

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 *  Iraq’s potential to produce WMD at very short notice.
 Nuclear would be